miniclip/mci-sdk/_guides/realtime-messages.md

 ---

 # Realtime Messages
+This feature is only available on version 0.1.7

 ## List Online Friends
 To list friends who play the game and are currently online use the `getOnlineFriends` method in the lobby service.